braceletboy/skylark-test/README.md

    formulation I split the dataset into two parts.
 One part is with labels 0,1,2,3,4 and the other part is 5,6,7,8,9.
 3. The following is the formulation of my training methodology:
-	a.
-I train the MANN on the first task until convergence using the `--labels` option to specify which labels are part of the first task.
+	1. I train the MANN on the first task until convergence using the `--labels` option to specify which labels are part of the first task.
 If we have to load a pretrained model we use the `--pretrained_model` option.
-	b.
-Next, I train the MANN on the second task until convergence using the `--labels` option again to specify which labels are part of the second task.
+	2. Next, I train the MANN on the second task until convergence using the `--labels` option again to specify which labels are part of the second task.
 Here, I will also use the `--pretrained_model` option to load the model from the previous task.
 This leads to trasfer of learning.
 	Additionally, I will also use the `--no_write` option.
 This allows us to only train the weights of the convolutional neural network while keeping the memory matrix unchanged.
-	c.
-Repeat steps a. and b. until no learning is happening in either of the tasks - END
+	3. Repeat steps i. and ii. until no learning is happening in either of the tasks - END

-I believe that the asymmetry in the a. and b. steps allows us to train for both the tasks while also overcoming catastrophic forgetting.
+I believe that the asymmetry in the i. and ii. steps allows us to train for both the tasks while also overcoming catastrophic forgetting.
 Thus achieving continual learning.

 The following is a schematic of my approach:
 ![Schematic of my approach](/docs/schematic.png)

-The entry point for the code is in 'run.py'

 PS: While we have used external memory matrix to address catastrophic forgetting, I believe we can refer to more mordern methods where tasks are